 Compensation is one of the leading expenses for any small business.
 Before we learn the importance and types of compensation, we’ll learn what is compensation?

 Compensation is the remuneration awarded to an employee in exchange for their services or individual contributions to your business.
 The contributions can be their time, knowledge, skills, abilities, and commitment to your company or a project.

 In simpler words, compensation is the money received by an employee from an employer as a salary or wages.

 Types of Compensation

-Compensation doesn’t mean only paycheck, although that’s part of it.
-Compensation comprises of a number of different elements that may be cash and non-cash payments.
+Compensation doesn’t mean only a paycheck, although that’s part of it.
+Compensation comprises a number of different elements which may be cash and non-cash payments.

 Here’s a list of some of the most common and commonly overlooked types of compensation:

 - Overtime Pay, shift differentials, and longevity pay